Moscow Theological Academy: Academy in 1814-1917

-The new curriculum, according to the charter of 1814, was introduced gradually.
+In 1814, the Moscow Slavic Greek Latin Academy moved from Moscow to the Trinity-Sergius Lavra.
+The grand opening of the Academy in the Lavra took place on October 1, 1814.
+Now it has become known as the Moscow Theological Academy.
 The training at the Academy consisted of two two-year courses.
 At the opening of classes in 1814, the following subjects were read: interpretation of the Holy Scriptures, philosophy, world literature, general civil history, mathematics, languages: Hebrew, Greek, German, French and English.
-In 1816, lecturing of dogmatic theology was began, since 1817 moral theology and comparative theology added.
+In 1816, lecturing of dogmatic theology was begun, since 1817 moral theology and comparative theology added.
 The program also included other subjects: pastoral theology, church eloquence, church history, canon law (since 1840), patristics (since 1841), metaphysics (since 1842), history of philosophy (since 1843), biblical history, Russian civil history, church archaeology (since 1844).
 In this form, the program lasted until 1869.
 Special importance was attached to the study of ancient languages: Greek and Latin, in the study of which students achieved considerable success.
-According to the testimony of the historian of the Moscow Academy, Archpriest Sergei Konstantinovich Smirnov, "Students were assigned to translate entire books from fathers' works".